 1. redefine the role of the recruiter

 The best candidates don't just want a job.
 They want to work for a company that offers a great environment: a positive company culture that aligns with their personal goals.
-Any recruiter engaged in active sourcing must therefore address these very issues with targeted candidates.
-Recruiting must understand what motivates the person in question, what is important to him or her, and start communicating precisely here.
-To support this, this information should be recorded in a recruiting tool so that later, when the application process starts, the hiring managers can address precisely these "trigger points".
+Every recruiter involved in active sourcing must therefore address precisely these points with the targeted candidates.
+Recruiting must understand what motivates the person in question, what is important to them and this is precisely where communication should begin.
+This information should be recorded in a recruiting tool so that hiring managers can address precisely these "trigger points" when the application process starts.

 2. review the recruiting processes